 this will give you a correctly formated piece of JSON, you should then remove the extraneous fields that Kubernetes injects or that can be set else where.

-The JSON is applied after the other parameters for the pod_spec have already been set.
+The JSON is applied after the other parameters for the pod_spec have already been set as a JSON Merge Patch.
 This means that you can modify things such as the storage and user containers.